 On that Tuesday, when he came home from school he started coughing and said he was tired.
 The next day his parents kept him home from school and took him to the pediatrician.
 The doctor seemed to be in a hurry and only listened to Brandon’s chest.
 He then said Brandon had congestion and prescribed him cortisone.

+Brandon’s parents wanted to get Brandon and his brother Evan vaccinated but it wasn’t yet available.
+In the years before Brandon passed away, if their pediatrician didn’t have the shot, they went to a pharmacy.
+Unfortunately, despite trying to find the vaccine for a little over a month, Brandon died before he could get vaccinated.
 Now, Brandon’s parents and little brother get vaccinated against the flu every year.
-In memory of Brandon, his parents produced a public service announcement about the seriousness of influenza and the importance of becoming educated about the disease.
+In memory of Brandon, his parents produced a public service announcement about the seriousness of influenza and the importance of being educated about the disease.

 You are required to accept all of the terms and conditions in this License Agreement in order to receive a limited, non-exclusive, non-transferable, non-assignable, royalty-free license to use the FAMILIES FIGHTING FLU, INC. logo, displayed below (the “FFF Logo”), from Families Fighting Flu, Inc. (“FFF”).
 In order to accept these terms and conditions, you must click the “I Accept” button below.

 FFF hereby grants to you, and you accept, a limited, non-exclusive, non-transferable, non-assignable, royalty-free license to use the FFF Logo, which you may download and use solely in online and print earned media publications for a period of no more than six (6) months in the United States.